Punakha Dzong | Bhutan Travel | Druk Asia

 Uma Punakha will feature 11 luxury accommodations, all with spectacular panoramic views of the Punakha Valley.

-Hotel Lobesa, a three stars hotel situated in Punakha with a commanding view.
-Immerse yourself in with beautiful view over the surrounding countryside.
+Hotel Lobesa, a three star hotel situated in Punakha with a commanding view.
+Immerse yourself with a beautiful view over the surrounding countryside.

 Nestled in the heart of Punakha Valley, the resort celebrates the pristine beauty of nature at its finest.
 Walking and hiking trails surround the area, as well as lush pine trees and verdant fields.